 • The personal data has to be erased for compliance with a legal obligation under Union law or the law of the member states to which the controller is subject.

-Where Dradura Holding GmbH has made the personal data public and we are obliged to erase the personal data, then we shall, taking account of available technology and the cost of implementation, take appropriate and reasonable measures to inform third parties, which have processed the published personal data, that a request has been made to erase this personal data.
+Where Dradura Group GmbH has made the personal data public and we are obliged to erase the personal data, then we shall, taking account of available technology and the cost of implementation, take appropriate and reasonable measures to inform third parties, which have processed the published personal data, that a request has been made to erase this personal data.

 Our web pages may contain links to websites of other providers, to which this data protection statement does not extend.
 If the collection, processing or utilization of personal data is connected with the use of websites operated by other providers, please take note of the data protection information issued by the respective providers.

-Dradura Holding GmbH reserves the right to change this data protection statement in compliance with the applicable data protection regulations.
+Dradura Group GmbH reserves the right to change this data protection statement in compliance with the applicable data protection regulations.
 For the use of our website, the version of the data protection statement accessible online at the time of your visit always applies.

 Our site offers you various functions, during the use of which personal data is processed by us.
 Below we explain what happens to this data: